 While none of these is unique in the camping world, the combination of all of them means that with appropriate safety modification, we can provide a complete FLC experience this summer.
 All of the moments that you hear about from your FLC campers will remain in place, though sometimes in slightly different formats.
 Color Wars will be enhanced, Campfire will remain, the mess hall will sound as it always does with cheers and noise happening, activities will look almost the same and cabin life will provide the same rich experience of being part of the Forest Lake Camp family.

-Our operations plan substantially follows the guidance provided by the CDC and American Camp Association (ACA) and utilizes language found in the guidance from both organizations.
+Our operations plan substantially follows the guidance provided by the CDC and ACA and utilizes language found in the guidance from both organizations.
 It has been formulated based on applying best practices from the ACA with our facilities, structure and operating principles at Forest Lake Camp and has been vetted by our Medical Advisory Board.
 The goal has been to meet or exceed the best practices from the ACA document for every instance possible.

 The goals of the plan are to: